 Business Benefits and Advantages of Using Micro Frontends for Mobile

 Align your micro frontends development project with your business outcomes.

-While certain benefits of micro frontends are universal to any enterprise embracing this development approach, it’s important to align any micro frontend development project with specific outcomes your business is seeking.
+While certain benefits of micro frontends are universal to any enterprise company using this development approach, it’s important to align any micro frontend development project with specific outcomes your business is seeking.

 When Luca Mezzalira, then a VP of Architecture at DAZN, first sought out a micro frontend approach for his organization, his transformation project was focused on addressing a specific area of need.

 “When I started this journey, the problem I had is, how can I scale a single-page application with hundreds of developers distributed in Europe?”
 Mezzalira explained in a 2020 presentation at QCon.
 “Unfortunately, I didn’t have an answer.
 What I thought is, let’s start to look at a successful architecture pattern that allows me to do that.”

 The alignment of development goals with your micro frontend project will help your organization accelerate and optimize the ROI of this new approach.
 That said, if you're wondering why to consider using micro frontends in the first place, here are some benefits this development approach can deliver:

 Ability to scale development by working in parallel